redox-os/book/src/ch12-03-creating-proper-bug-reports.md

     exit
     ```

-8. Join us in the chat
+8. Join us in the chat.

 9. Record build information like:
      - The rust toolchain you used to build Redox